-The initial step in the KSA education process is to transfer knowledge about safety to learners.
-Next, we want to help them, through hands-on training, to use that knowledge to gain the needed skills to do their jobs safely.
+The initial step in the KSA education process is to transfer knowledge about safety to learners through instruction.
+Next, in hands-on training, they will use that knowledge to gain the initial skills needed to do a task.
+Finally, experience will help them improve their skills so that they are able to excel in their job.

 The knowledge and skills that need to be gained by employees is summarized in OSHA Publication 2254, Training Requirements in OSHA Standards and Training Guidelines which discusses more than 100 OSHA safety and health standards that require some form of instruction and training.